 Certain solar activities can disrupt communication, but other kinds, such as an EMP can completely fry an electronic device.
 An EMP attack is not a farfetched scenario in today’s world.
 There are even newscasts and reports about the Isis terrorist organization that is trying to acquire and trigger devices that can produce an EMP event on American soil.
 Unless you have a faraday cage or you’re a handy electrician, your electrical devices will stay toast until you replace them.

 Having a fireplace will do wonders for your comfort.
 You can light up the room, it can keep you warm and you can use it to cook or boil water.

 There are many solutions available out there.
 You can find anything you want, depending on your budget.
 I won’t go into details about what type of generators should you buy or what lamp is best for you.
 Just remember that any portable device that can save your life should be protected.
 You should consider getting a couple of EMP bags for your devices.
 They are not expensive and they will keep your gadgets safe.

 Paint your windows black or board them if you have to.
 Use heavy blankets to black out your windows, a length of tape to keep the light from spilling out under your front door, and don’t forget to block the peephole.
 You don’t want unexpected guests when the power grid is down and it’s better to be safe than sorry.

-Other things you should consider for when the grid is down.
+Other things to consider when the power grid is down

 Don’t forget about any medicines you and your family might need.
 Sometimes, even the basic flu can prove disastrous.
 Have an ample stock of first aid supplies because pharmacies won’t open for you in a time of need.
 Think about your pets because when the power grid is down your pets will need just as much food and water as your family will.